 Team dynamics are an important aspect when there a multiple rescuers trying to save a life.
 If it improves your chances of saving a life, accept all the help you can get.

 Resuscitation times are tense, which might lead to emotions getting out of hand.
 So, it’s important to be calm and composed.

 During a code, there are many people around watching all the rescuers perform.
-If someone starts to yell at someone, their ego can be hurt and situations can go in ways unintended.
+If you yell/shout at someone, their ego can be hurt and situations can deteriorate.
 Be tactful in dealing with team members.
 Effective communication is the glue that can make the team stick together.
 Let’s consider the following things to keep in mind when you are part of a team or leading a team.

 Roles and responsibilities

 When there are many people in a team, it’s important to let them know what to do when the need arises.